-In the words of Shire/Takeda CEO, Flemming Ørnskov, “I still need to think two or three steps ahead.
+“I still need to think two or three steps ahead.
 I need to build an organization that is open to change and can adapt accordingly.
 If it can adapt, it can contribute to change in the industry.
 Today’s young people want … variety, dynamism, and challenges.
 If you want to keep your employees, you need an environment that can offer them ten different roles.
 They don’t work in just marketing or sales but in an ever-changing organization.”

 Modelling resilience and Mental Fitness starts with leadership and using Transformational Coaching to develop and support resilient, change capable leaders helps equip organisations for innovation and change as they face uncertain futures.
 However we think “Leadership” can go beyond a narrow, hierarchical model of “training the top individuals to lead” into a broader, empowering approach supporting individuals throughout the organisation with Transformational Coaching to create agile and innovative ‘Leadership cultures’ rather than simply Leaders.